 - Cafe Wha? - Visit various locations like Cafe Wha, the Gaslight Cafe, the Village Gate, and the Bitter End, where musicians, poets, and comedians like Barbra Streisand, Cyndi Lauper, the Beastie Boys, Jimi Hendrix, Bob Dylan, John Belushi, Aretha Franklin, Bruce Springsteen, and Lenny Bruce began their careers.

-- Electric Lady Studios - The first artist-owned recording studio in the United States, Electric Lady Studios remains as it was when Jimi Hendrix opened it in 1968.
+- Electric Lady Studios - The first artist-owned recording studio in the United States, Electric Lady Studios remains just as it was when Jimi Hendrix opened it in 1968.
 Journey back to a psychedelic era and learn about the iconic artists who have recorded here over the past 50 years.

 - Washington Square Park, New York - Step into the life of Lorraine Hansberry, the pioneering playwright of A Raisin in the Sun, whose creative journey unfolded in her Greenwich Village home.
-It was here that she wrote her landmark work and shaped her legacy as a passionate advocate for civil rights and equality.
+It was here that she wrote her landmark work and established her legacy as a passionate advocate for civil rights and equality.

-- Washington Square Park, New York - Visit the home where former First Lady Eleanor Roosevelt lived from 1945 to 1950, after her husband’s passing.
+- Washington Square Park, New York - Visit the home where former First Lady Eleanor Roosevelt lived from 1945 to 1950—after her husband’s passing.
 Even in this “new little apartment,” she remained a powerful force for change, serving as a U.S. delegate to the United Nations and championing human rights on the global stage.

 - Village Walking Tour